 I am not sure if this is the precise location of the Palm Reading business...it's no longer here.

 While I lived in the Rio Nido Resort, I would occasionally walk to the town of Guerneville.
 It's about a two-mile walk.
-Halfway there is a PALM-READING business situated off the side of a road that is called River Rd.
+Halfway there was a PALM-READING business situated off the side of a road that is called River Rd.
 A woman is basically working out of her home and doing her palm-reading service from the comforts of her living room.

 So, one day I was walking past her business and she was outside enjoying the sunshine.
 She spotted me, a young, physically fit guy, and she moseyed on over to her fence to asked me if I would be willing to mow her yard and in return she would provide me a free palm-reading service afterwards.